erickcastrillo/Diquis/docs/aspnet/API_AUTHENTICATION.md

 # API Authentication Documentation (ASP.NET Core)

-This document describes the authentication system for the LaCantera Football API built with ASP.NET Core.
+This document describes the authentication system for the Diquis Football API built with ASP.NET Core.

 ## Overview